grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/get-started.md

 ## Set up `plugin-e2e`

-> If you would like to follow along with our example tests, use the [create-plugin](https://www.npmjs.com/package/@grafana/create-plugin) tool to generate a backend Data Source plugin.
+> If you would like to follow along with our example tests, use the [create-plugin](https://www.npmjs.com/package/@grafana/create-plugin) tool to generate a backend data source plugin.

 ### Step 1: Installing @grafana/plugin-e2e